edgeimpulse/example-SparkFun-MicroMod-nRF52840/README.md

 ## Resources

-You reproduce this project using:
+You can reproduce this project using:

 - The public project on Edge Impulse Studio: [https://studio.edgeimpulse.com/public/36037/latest](https://studio.edgeimpulse.com/public/36037/latest)